Disclaimer: I own neither GOT/ASOIAF nor Harry Potter.

 "Another stubborn, honorable fool," said Lord Jon.

 "That he is, the bloody runt."
-Robert chuckled.
+His father chuckled.
 "How long's it been since I last saw Ned?
 Five years?
 Six?"
-The King took a long pull from his cup.
+The king took a long pull from his cup.
 Wine dribbled down his bearded chin.
 "But you, boy...
 I can't decide if you're the worst of Cersei and I, or the best."
 And then he struck Harry across his chest with a blow so strong it knocked him from his feet.
 It was so swift, so sudden, even Lord Jon was caught off guard.
 "I've said my peace.
 Either you whip the boy, or I will."
 He leaned forward over Harry and held out the rod.
 "That was just a practice swing."

 Harry scowled at his father and picked himself up from the ground.
 Ser Jaime, he noticed, had edged closer.
 "Just do it," his uncle mouthed silently.

 Harry sighed.
 "Fine."
 He snatched the rod from the king's hands.
 He had never dared to show such insolence, not to his father, but he had never been in this situation before, and he found that his foreign memories and experiences paled in comparison to the emotion he felt, the hot anger coursing through his veins.
+He felt warm, all of a sudden, as if the sun was shining against his bare skin.
+The flames in the braziers crept higher, threatening to scorch the pillars.

 "Scowl at me all you want, boy.
 You'll thank me for this when you're older."